-Parents may contact the Principal's P.A. to arrange a pre-enrolment visit to the school.
+The best way to find out whether this is the school you would like for your children is to come and visit.
+Parents may to contact the Principal's P.A. to arrange a visit to the school before they put in their enrolment forms.
 This visit will give parents and prospective students an opportunity to see the school in action and to speak with classroom teachers or senior members of staff.

-Once an application form and the required documents have been received, a personal meeting between the parents/caregivers, prospective student and the Deputy Principal (Y1-8) or Assistant Principal (Y9-13) will be arranged.
-This interview will provide further opportunity for parents to ask questions and to discuss:
+When a space is likely to come available, a meeting between the Deputy Principal, the parents/caregivers and the prospective student will be arranged.
+This meeting will provide opportunity for parents to ask questions and to discuss:

 - the education we provide

 - their connection with the school’s special character

 Following this meeting, the school will confirm in writing if there is a place for the student, and the date on which they will be enrolled.

 The school is currently under a Ministry of Education imposed maximum roll cap of 550 students, which will increase to 580 in 2020.
 A maximum of five percent of students are allowed to be “non-preference” and the remainder must be "preference".
 “Preference” is a Ministry of Education term which indicates that a student falls within the special character criteria (which is the school’s reason for existing).
 To qualify as a "preference" enrolment, a parent of the child must be a regular attender of an established Christian church, as attested to (in writing) by a senior church Pastor or leader.